simonsays-techtalk/Soundhive/README.md

 ---
 ## 🏗️ Installation on Raspberry Pi
 1. Install and update RPI
-2. Download the installer: wget https://github.com/simonsays-techtalk/Soundhive/blob/main/client/install.py
+2. Download the installer: wget wget https://raw.githubusercontent.com/simonsays-techtalk/Soundhive/main/client/install.py
 3. Run the installer: python3 install.py
 4. In homeassistant, create a Long-lived access token
 5. Follow the installer instructions, on RPI Zero W, installation can take some time!